curious-containers/curious-containers.github.io/_pages/faq.md

 ## Is CC fault-tolerant?

 Yes, especially CC-Agency implements multiple failure recovery mechanisms.
 It is programmed to catch any error, either caused by data connectors and data-processing applications or by the underlying cluster infrastructure with faulty networks, docker-engines and configurations.
 The error history of applications and compute nodes is documented in a database to be inspected by the user.
 CC-Agency performs health checks to exclude problematic compute nodes from the processing pool or to automatically rejoin them.
 It can be configured to retry failed experiments a certain number of times.

+## How to support the project?

+If you are a user of Curious Container please get in touch and let us know.
+Since we do **not** track our users this is the only way for us to know that you exist and what kind of use cases you have.

+If you are a developer and want to contribute code, please create an [issue](https://github.com/curious-containers/curious-containers/issues) for discussion before requesting a pull.